EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 # Deploy Apps on Azure

-The workshop began with a _development_ version of the _AgenticShop_ application on your own computer.
+This guide began with a _development_ version of the _AgenticShop_ application on your own computer.
 Now that you have modified elements of the app and tested them out locally, you might want to _deploy_ the application on Azure.

 !!! note "Optional deployment on Azure"